 Troubles in Beekeeping.
 As I am sure you heard, the bees are dying.
-Colony Collapse Disorder, the California Drought, insecticides, and fires all took their toll on my business.
-In 2016 and 2017 Idaho experienced a record drought as well, and in 2017 my business partner informed me he was selling the business.
+Colony Collapse Disorder, the California Drought, insecticides, and fires, all took their toll on my business.
+In 2016 and 2017 Idaho experienced a record drought as well, and in 2017 my business partner in Idaho informed me he was selling the business.
 At that point it hit me.
 “Why Idaho?”
 Lyndsay, the dogs, and I got in the car and we went for a road trip.
 We wanted to find a beautiful place covered in flowers to call home, and we weren’t stopping until we found it.

 Let me worry about the details.